GovTechSG/ship-hats-overview/portal-guide/manage-projects.md

 3. Click the three dots and then choose **Remove project**.

 ## [Remove project tools](#remove-project-tools)
 Subscription Admin and Project Admin can remove a tool/app when it is not required.
-These tools are Jira, Confluence, Bitbucket, Fortify, and Webinspect.
+These tools are Jira, Confluence, Bitbucket, Fortify, and WebInspect.

 1. Go to **Projects> All Projects> Manage**.
 2. Click **Manage** on the tool you’d like to remove.